Journey to Natural Living Magazine

 - Pin finished arc towel piece to the top back of the beach towel.
 (See black slipcover in photo below.)
 Using a sewing machine, sew the towel arc to the beach towel, leaving the bottom horizontal portion open.

-Subscribe to our bi-monthly, online magazine for more articles, recipes, tips, charts, and videos at http://journeytonatliv.com.
+Want more how-to and informative articles?
+Subscribe to our ezine for more articles, recipes, tips, and charts, at http://journeytonatliv.com.